Phenzic/smart-contract-unit-testing-with-truffle/ReadMe.md

     }
 ```

-If you’ve completed your Sample.sol contract, Your smart contract should look exactly like the code below, You should update your contract with the code below for uniformity sake:
+If you’ve completed your `Sample.sol` contract, Your smart contract should look exactly like the code below; You should update your contract with the code below for uniformity sake:
 ```solidity
 // SPDX-License-Identifier: MIT